miloserdev/openbmc/poky/documentation/overview-manual/concepts.rst

 The OpenEmbedded build system uses
 :term:`BitBake` to produce images and
 Software Development Kits (SDKs).
-You can see from the :ref:`general workflow figure <overview-manual/concepts:openembedded build system concepts>`, the BitBake area consists of several functional areas.
+You can see from the `general workflow figure <#general-workflow-figure>`__, the BitBake area consists of several functional areas.
 This section takes a closer look at each of those areas.

 .. note::

-   Documentation for the BitBake tool is available separately.
-See the :doc:`BitBake User Manual <bitbake:index>` for reference material on BitBake.
+   Separate documentation exists for the BitBake tool.
+See the BitBake User Manual for reference material on BitBake.

 Source Fetching